-During the 1700 and 1800s, if a child or a street urchin was unskilled it didn’t mean begging was the only option the child had to survive.
-Children, similar to adults, could always making a living as a mudlark.
-They scrounged and scavenged the rivers, such as the Thames, at low tide and were sometimes they were up to their waists in filth.
-Because their job was a filthy, dirty job, the term mudlark also became a slang expression in the 1700s for a pig and in the 1800s in sometimes referred to fighting.
+During the 1700 and 1800s, if a child or a street urchin was unskilled it didn’t mean begging was the only option they had to survive.
+Being a mudlark allowed children, similar to adults, to make a living.
+Mudlarks scrounged and scavenged the rivers, such as the Thames, at low tide and they were sometimes up to their waists in filth.
+Because their job was a filthy, dirty job, the term mudlark also became a slang expression in the 1700s for a pig and in the 1800s it sometimes referred to fighting.

-Young mudlarks, also known as river finders, were generally boys between the ages of 6 and 15 years old.
+Young mudlarks, also known as river finders, could be seen by anyone visiting the Thames River and it is likely that people such as the famous wax sculptor Madame Tussaud, Jane Austen’s outlandish cousin (Eliza de Feuillide), the wife of Horatio Nelson, the courtesan Laura Bell, or even the French socialite Madame Récamier were able to observe English mudlarks in action.
+Most mudlarks were generally boys between the ages of 6 and 15 years old.
 However, sometimes girls, women, and the decrepit also worked as mudlarks.
 Moreover, although many people think a mudlark applies strictly to a river scavenger, the term was also loosely applied in the Victorian Era to those who scavenged London’s sewers, more commonly known as sewer hunters.

-One newspaper of 1884 gave this unappealing description of the mudlark stating:
+The St. James Gazette gave this unappealing description of the mudlark in 1884:

 “The true mudlark is almost a distinct species, like the gipsy, and he has as little wish to evolve himself from the station in life in which it has pleased Providence to place him. … Small and stunted in growth and looking much younger, these urchins are yet most of them supposed to be over thirteen years of age, and so beyond the grip of the School Board.
 They seldom have any mother worth speaking of; for the real mother of the poorer classes has an instinctive dread of the water, which she endeavours to communicate to her children by thrashing them whenever they tumble in or are found hovering near the danger.
 Yet the true-bred mudlark is very apt to become the leader, or mis-leader … of a flock of followers, both male and female.
 These little amphibians are not shy, and may be easily studied by any one who chances to land in a small boat upon a ‘common ‘ard’ at Southampton or Portsmouth; when before the boat grounds, you have a flock of them … up to their middle in water, asking whether they shall ‘Mind your boat, sir?’ or ‘Keep ‘er hoff for you sir?'” … Beyond a chance of getting smothered in the ooze, they run little risk at low water.
 But when the tide is up, and they lie in rows with head and shoulders over the quay, fishing for crabs, one feels that they must really be some truth in that other old saying that ‘Providence takes care of children and drunken men.”